HanyuPei22/HanyuPei22/README.md

 ### Hi there 👋

+My name is Hanyu Pei.
+I am currently a research assistant in department of statistics at the Chinese University of Hong Kong.

+I received my B.S. degree in mathematical statistics from Wuhan University of Technology and Master degree in mathematics from CUHK.

+🔭Currently, I am interested in:

+- Statistical machine learning
+- Causal inference
+- XAI
+- Reinforcement learning

 <!--
 **HanyuPei22/HanyuPei22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.